Administering medications

 Always check the expiration date of your child’s medication.

 If it is out of date, it may not be safe or efficient to use.
 Take the medication back to your pharmacist to dispose of it correctly and update the medication needed for your child.
-Do not throw old medication in the bin or flush them down the toilet.
+Do not throw old medication in the bin or flush it down the toilet.

 See the Medication adherence factsheet for more information.